andr3wmac/Torque3D/README.md

 * Remove D3DPT_TRIANGLEFAN topology support and place it a triangle list/strip instead.

 DirectX 11 Support by Anis and Andrew
+I'd like to give special thanks to: Paolo Milani

 ----------------

 * gfxD3D11CardProfiler - OK